krancour/brignext/PROPOSAL.md

 With authorization decisions no longer implicitly delegated to the Kubernetes API server, Brigade 2.0 will need to provide its own access control model.
-It is proposed to utilize a simple role-based model with pre-defined roles, each being constrained to a particular scope.
+It is proposed to utilize a simple role-based model with roles each being constrained to a particular scope.

-In contrast to Kubernetes, all Brigade 2.0 roles are proposed to be pre-defined and _not_ user-defined.
-This is proposed because, compared to Kubernetes, Brigade has relatively few resource types, cannot be extended with user-define APIs and resource types, and resource types possess an innate level of domain specificity that Kubernetes resource types lack.
-Under these conditions, it is easy to enumerate a small number of roles that should cover most access cases well.
+Contrasted with Kubernetes, Brigade has relatively few resource types and those types cannot be extended.
+Brigade resource types also possess an innate level of domain specificity that Kubernetes resource types lack.
+Under these conditions, it is possible to enumerate a small number of roles that cover most access cases well.
+Therefore the following _pre-defined_ roles are proposed:

 | Name | Scope | Description |
 |------|-------|-------------|